gitkeeper/pilum/tests/misc/errors.md

 ```

-`pilum` supplies no command whatsoever and therefore returns an error with exitcode `2`:
+`pilum` supplies no command whatsoever and therefore returns an error with exit code `2`:

 ```console
 $ pilum